microsoftarchive/reliable/README.md

 end
 ```

-And if the developer wants, they can get an enumerator object of
+And if the developer wants, they can get an enumerator object and
-the processor and interact with it as necessary:
+interact with it as necessary:

 ```ruby
 enumerator = Reliable[:ids].to_enum { |id| notify(id) }